core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In CoAP, services are represented as resources and service discovery is implemented using resource discovery ({{Section 7 of RFC7252}}) and the CoAP query interface defined in {{Section 4 of RFC6690}}.

 ### Directory Discovery ### {#sec-uc-dirdiscovery}
-This use case is a specific sub-case of Distributed Service Discovery ({{sec-uc-sd}}), in which a device needs to identify the location of a Directory on the network to which it can e.g., register its own offered services, or to which it can perform queries to identify and locate other devices/services it needs to access on the network. {{Section 3.3 of RFC7390}} showed an example of discovering a CoRE Resource Directory using CoAP group communication.
+This use case is a specific subcase of Distributed Service Discovery ({{sec-uc-sd}}), in which a device needs to identify the location of a Directory on the network to which it can e.g., register its own offered services, or to which it can perform queries to identify and locate other devices/services it needs to access on the network. {{Section 3.3 of RFC7390}} showed an example of discovering a CoRE Resource Directory using CoAP group communication.
 As defined in {{I-D.ietf-core-resource-directory}}, a resource directory is a web entity that stores information about web resources and implements REST interfaces for registration and lookup of those resources.
 For example, a device can register itself to a resource directory to let it be found by other devices and/or applications.